vincenzooo/EA/README.md

 EA.py
 ----------
-Calculate Effective area of nested shells X-ray telescopes (python/Fortran)

-Calculate On Axis Effective area of a nested shell X-ray telescope (server version).
+Calculate On Axis Effective area of a nested shell X-ray telescope.

-This script is lanuched as:
+This script is launched as:

     $ python EA.py output_folder list_of_coatings list_of_shell_groups energy_range